 Weighing in as an ultralight water purification method, the Aquatabs from MSR remain a great portable option.
 They treat against bacteria, viruses, and giardia cysts, but not cryptosporidium.
 These tabs are a great backup purification method to carry in your kit in case your primary filter method breaks down, as they are lighter than Aquamira Water Treatment Drops.
-However, the Aquamira version is not as versatile for different volumes of water.
+However, Aquatabs are not as versatile for different volumes of water.

 MSR Aquatabs Review